oh-jinsu/oh-jinsu/README.md

 **👋 About Me**

-I’m a full-stack developer with 5+ years experience in leading software planning and development at an interior design startup.
-I helped grow revenue from ₩500M → ₩2.5B, improved operational efficiency, and contributed to raising ₩1B+ in investments.
+As a 5th-year frontend developer, I led SW planning and development at an interior startup, contributing to revenue growth from 500 million to 2 billion KRW, a 2x improvement in practical design productivity, and the attraction of a 200 million KRW seed investment through performance metric measurement.

 My focus is on using web technologies like React, HTML5 Canvas API, Node.js, and AWS to modernize workflows and deliver measurable business impact.

 **🧩 Highlights**

-- Led company website redesign → monthly visitors 400 → 2,000, 2x higher conversion rate
+- Website Development & SEO: I led the planning and development of the company website based on Next.js and search engine optimization, growing the Monthly Unique Visitors (MUV) 10 times from 300 to 3,100.
-- Built an interior design SaaS → reduced design time 8h → 1h
+- Web-Based Interior Design Software: By actively communicating with the design team and learning the practical work directly, I built the interior design software as a web application based on the HTML5 Canvas API, thereby shortening the average design work time by 75%.
-- Established KPI tracking + internal back office → enabled data-driven culture and funding success
+- KPI Dashboard & Seed Investment: For the growth of the early organization, I proposed the necessity of KPI tracking, defined the metrics, and built a dashboard based on React Router to establish a performance-oriented culture.
+Based on the accumulated metrics, I was able to attract a 200 million KRW seed investment.